International Summer School

-ISS strives to include students from diverse backgrounds so we would consider many factors beside your academic results.
-Our admission priority places undergraduate students from CUHK and our exchange partners first, then undergraduate fee-paying students (those who are not studying in one of our exchange partners).
+In addition to academic results, other factors will be considered.
+Admission priority is given to undergraduate students from CUHK and its exchange partners, followed by undergraduate fee-paying students.
 We also consider postgraduate students, but their applications will be placed at a lower priority than undergraduates.

 - What is the difference between exchange and fee-paying?

-If the school you are currently studying in is an exchange partner of CUHK, you can join ISS as an exchange student.
-Your will pay the tuition for ISS to your home institution.
-If your school is not a CUHK exchange partner or your school does not nominate you for exchange, you can join ISS as a fee-paying student.
-You will pay the tuition for ISS directly to CUHK.
+If the institution you are currently studying at is an exchange partner of CUHK, you can join ISS as an exchange student.
+You will pay tuition to your home institution.
+If your institution is not a CUHK exchange partner or your institution does not nominate you for exchange, you can join ISS as a fee-paying student.
+You will pay the CUHK ISS tuition.

 - How do I know if my school is a CUHK exchange partner?

 Please check with the international or exchange office of your home institution.
-You should apply as an exchange student if you are studying at one of our exchange partners.
-Before applying as an exchange student, you must ask your home institution to officially nominate you for exchange and submit the Exchange Application Record when you apply.
+Before applying as an exchange student, you must seek approval and nomination from your home institution and submit the Exchange Application Record when you apply.

-- Although I am from a CUHK exchange partner, my school will not nominate me as an exchange student.
+- Although I am from a CUHK exchange partner, my institution will not nominate me as an exchange student.
 Can I still apply?

-Yes, you can apply as a fee-paying student and pay the required fees directly to CUHK.
-If you want to transfer the credits earned at ISS back to your home institution, please check with your international / exchange office to make sure that it is possible to do so before applying to the ISS.
+In most cases, yes, you can apply as a fee-paying student and pay CUHK ISS tuition and associated fees directly to CUHK.
+If you want to transfer the credits earned from ISS to your home institution, you will need to check with your international / exchange office to make sure that it is possible to do so before applying for the ISS.

 - Is ISS only for undergraduates?

 ISS is intended for undergraduate students.
-Applications from postgraduate students may be considered case by case.
-You may submit an online application for our consideration.
+Applications from postgraduate students may be considered on a case-by-case basis.